 Some phrases are highly charged, evoking instant feelings of revulsion, incredulity, or both.
 ‘Holocaust denier’ is one such phrase.

-Who on Earth could be so uneducated, so ill-informed, so egregious as to deny that something as profoundly, horrifically impactful as the Holocaust ever happened…?
+Who on Earth could be so uneducated, so ill-informed, so egregious as to deny that something so horrific and impactful ever happened…?

-Anyway - what if ‘Holocaust deniers’ have been around since, y’know, the time of the Holocaust?
+Ok - but what if ‘Holocaust deniers’ have been around since the time of the Holocaust?

 I know my mom had a more stable childhood than my dad.

 He remembers raiding dumps for used coffee grounds, and scraping the insides of banana peels for extra calories.
 My father was sent to live with his grandparents in the German countryside during the war.
 Later in his childhood, he played games in the ruins of bombed out building.